Forms Validation

 method, see Dynamic JavaScript.

-As an argument for a rule or condition, you can also pass another form element.
-The rule will then use the value entered later
+You can also pass another form control as an argument to a rule or condition.
+The rule will then use the value entered later by

 the same string as the password_confirm